The Moosey Vegetable Garden

 Fluff-Fluff the cat is helping...

-In the winter of 2009 I extended the garden area, after seeing an inspiring vegetable garden in Washington DC.
+The winter of 2009 saw one of my finest efforts.
+I extended the garden area, after seeing an inspiring vegetable garden in Washington DC.
 I planted a sweet little English Lavender hedge around the sides, and brought it loads of compost and mulch.
+Then in a solemn memorial moment, I spread around the last ever load of manured straw from my Plymouth Barred Rock hens.
+Years later I kept on finding little striped feathers in the mulch.
+Oh dear - I missed those lovely chooks!

 Fresh vegetables - yum!